How to overcome the recruitment challenge for faith-based organisations

 Good directors are hard to find in any circumstances, but for a Christian charity that requires candidates to be practising Christians who accept the organisation’s faith statement, the field is narrowed drastically.
 This can make the challenge of recruitment seem an insurmountable task; however, with the right contacts and understanding of the Christian perspective, good candidates can be found.

 This is an area in which Action Planning can really help to remove the obstacles to change.
-Among our Associates are a number of practising Christians, myself included, with extensive experience of recruiting for faith organisations.
+Among our Consultants are a number of practising Christians, myself included, with extensive experience of recruiting for faith organisations.
 In addition to this knowledge, our connections can be a valuable source of candidate referrals.

 A case in point is Pilgrims’ Friend Society (PFS), a family of Christian charities that work to enable older people to flourish.
 Having previously provided recruitment and salary benchmarking services to PFS, including the recruitment of current CEO Stephen Hammersley and one of the Trustees, Action Planning was asked to help recruit a Director of Marketing and Communications.